udem-dlteam/bulk-upload-firmware/README.md

-# bulk-upload-firmware

-Script to upload firmware to microcontroller boards based on Espressif microcontrollers such as the ESP8266 and ESP32.
+This repository contains a script to upload firmware to devices based on Espressif ESP8266 and ESP32 microcontrollers such as the TTGO T-display and many others.

-The microcontroller boards are flashed as soon as they are connected to a USB port, with sequentially allocated unique device ids (unless the --id option is used).
+Devices are flashed as soon as they are connected to a USB port, with sequentially allocated unique device ids (unless the --id option specifies a single id, see below).

-Dependencies:
+# Installation

+    On macOS and linux, these commands must be entered at the shell.
+    On Windows the Windows Subsystem for Linux (WSL) must be started by entering "wsl" at the start menu and this will open a shell.

+    Most systems already have python3 installed, but if this is not the case then use the standard procedure to install it, for example:

+    $ brew install python3                # macOS

+    $ sudo apt-get install python3        # Ubuntu linux or Windows + WSL
+    $ sudo apt-get install python3-pip

+    Then install the dependencies (all platforms):

-    pip3 install adafruit-ampy
+    $ pip3 install pyserial
-    pip3 install pyserial
+    $ pip3 install adafruit-ampy

-Sample use:

-    ./bulk_upload_firmware.sh --firmware micropython
+    $ export PATH=~/.local/bin:$PATH      # this line needed on Windows + WSL to access ampy

+    Then clone this repository with:

+    $ git clone git@github.com:udem-dlteam/bulk-upload-firmware
+    $ cd bulk-upload-firmware

+    When the script bulk-upload-firmware.sh is first executed it will install the esptool required for flashing the device.

+# Sample use to upload firmware to a device

-    ./bulk_upload_firmware.sh --id "TTGO213" --config "ssid='mywifi'\npwd='mywifipw'"  # upload to single device
+    $ ./bulk_upload_firmware.sh --id "TTGO213"  # upload default firmware to single device

-Options:
+    $ ./bulk_upload_firmware.sh --firmware micropython  # bulk upload of micropython firmware

+    $ ./bulk_upload_firmware.sh --config "ssid='mywifi'\npwd='mywifipw'"  # bulk upload of default firmware

+# Command line options

     --port <port>      Select specific serial port.
 If this option is not specified the script will continuously scan all the